napisani/nvim-search-rules/README.md

 end

 local config_opts = {
-  -- A list of files to search for recursively within any project -- ignore rules in the latter files take precedence over the former files.
+  -- A list of files to search recursively within any project.
+  -- Ignore rules in the latter files take precedence over the former files.
   -- For example, if .gitignore has a global rule like `*.env` but -- .nvimignore has a rule like `!*.env`, then all .env files -- will be INCLUDED in the search. (.nvimignore has the ability -- to negate the glob rules in .gitingnore files because they are defined second in the list) -- (Optional), Default = { '.gitignore', '.nvimignore' }
   ignore_from_files = {
     ".gitignore",
     ".nvimignore"
   },

-  -- these are  any globs include regardless of what is found in any of the `ignore_from_files` files.
+  -- These are any globs to include regardless of what is found in any of the `ignore_from_files` files.
-  -- in other words any rules defined here will always be ignored from searches -- (Optional), Default = {}
+  -- In other words, any rules defined here will always be ignored from searches.
+  -- (Optional), Default = {}
   additional_ignore_globs = { "node_modules", ".git", "dist", ".idea", ".vscode" },

-  -- this is the absolute path to the root of the project.
+  -- This is the absolute path to the root of the project.
   -- (Optional), Default = the current working directory - IE: the result of `vim.fn.getcwd()`
 	root_dir = vim.fn.getcwd()